 - Reinstall filters and housings.

-Your PortaWell is warranted to be free from defects in materials and workmanship for 1 year from the date of purchase.
+Your PortaWell® Emergency Water Filtration System is warranted to be free from defects in materials and workmanship for 1 year from the date of purchase.

-In the event of a defect in material or workmanship within the 1-year warranty period, PortaWell will either repair, replace or refund the purchase price of your PortaWell at PortaWell’s discretion.
+In the event of a defect in material or workmanship within the 1-year warranty period, WaterMill, LLC will either repair, replace or refund the purchase price of your PortaWell® system at the discretion of WaterMill, LLC.

 The warranty does not cover any damage caused by product misuse, abuse, or failure to follow instructions.
 The warranty does not cover damage to, breakage or fouling of filters.